syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 📕 Summary
 ==============

 This is a very simple way to track when a resource already exists.
-This is where you can to codify the update process for your application.
+This is where operational tasks like an update process can be codified.

 Keep in mind, that different updates may require different actions.
 For example, adding a label may be simple, but changing image tags may require more caution.